ariga/atlas/doc/md/guides/deploying/helm.md

 ## Using Helm lifecycle hooks

-To satisfy the principle of having migrations run _before_ the new application version starts as well as ensure that only one migration job runs concurrently, we use Helm's [pre-upgrade hooks](https://helm.sh/docs/topics/charts_hooks/) feature.
+To satisfy the principle of having migrations run _before_ the new application version starts, as well as ensure that only one migration job runs concurrently, we use Helm's [pre-upgrade hooks](https://helm.sh/docs/topics/charts_hooks/) feature.

 Helm pre-upgrade hooks are chart hooks that: